vigetlabs/sxsw/project-1/readme.md

-## Project 1 - Making an Internet Button
+## Project 1 - Internet Button

-In this project we'll use the Particle Photon and a button to trigger internet actions.
+In this project we'll use the Particle Photon, a button, and Particle Event publishing to trigger internet actions.

 #### Key Concepts/Components
 - **void setup():** all Arduino code must have a setup function defined.
 This gets run once when the system boots up.